Use of Grant Funds

 - Page charges for articles published, including costs associated with ensuring open access to the findings (e.g., costs of publishing in an open access journal or making a journal article open access).

 - Translation costs associated with dissemination of findings.

-- Costs of holding a workshop or seminar, the activities of which relate directly to the funded research (including non-alcoholic refreshments or meal costs).
+- Costs of holding a workshop or seminar related directly to the funded research (including non-alcoholic refreshments or meal costs).

 Services and Miscellaneous Expenses

-- Recruiting costs for research personnel, such as advertising and airfare for candidates, etc.
+- Recruiting costs for research personnel, such as advertising and airfare for candidates, foreign national recruitment fees, etc.

 - Costs for safe disposal of waste.